Effective as of February 25, 2022

 - Papertrail (Log storage and display.
 Server logs as outlined above)

 - Airbrake Error Monitoring (Error monitoring services.
 Web request data may be processed)

-- Heroku (Server infrastructure provider.
-Processes web requests, fetches data from ClearDB, stores logs in addition to Papertrail)
+- Heroku (Server infrastructure and database provider.
+Processes web requests, stores data in a Postgres database, stores logs in addition to Papertrail)